 Whilst official guidance is for office workers to work from home if they can, some workplaces who are unable to work from home, such as those in essential services, are back in their work spaces.
 If your workplace is returning, sign up for the free Active Workplace Toolkit to find tips to embed moving more into the working day to keep your employees happy and healthy.
-Click here to view what activity is permitted whilst Greater Manchester is in Covid alert level tier 3.
+Click here to view what activity is permitted during the national lockdown announced on 4th January 2021.

 During the pandemic it can be easy to fall into some bad habits when we're working from home, thankfully Nick's got some tips on how he's keeping moving whilst he works from home!